dihydrogenmonoxid-ama/LibreDelphi/README.md

 # LibreDelphi
-Open-source approach to make the Delphi method accessible to everyone
+Open-source approach to make the Delphi method accessible to everyone LibreDelphi is an open-source platform for conducting transparent, reproducible and scientifically rigorous Delphi studies.
 ## About
 This repository provides an open-source implementation designed to make the Delphi method easy to use, transparent, and accessible to a broad audience.
 The project aims to lower the barriers for researchers, practitioners, and organizations who want to conduct structured expert surveys and consensus-building processes without relying on proprietary tools.
 By providing a flexible and openly available framework, the repository enables users to design, conduct, and evaluate Delphi studies in a systematic and reproducible way.
 It supports iterative survey rounds, anonymous expert feedback, and controlled aggregation of responses—core elements of the Delphi methodology.